 Their plan was to keep all the Democrats together and work like hell to get Snow and Collins, but it didn't work.

-Andrew Malcolm from the uh LA Times top of the ticket blog.
+Here's a fascinating blog, Andrew Malcolm from the LA Times top of the ticket blog.

 What's happened to him?

-A favorite story about Chicago politics involves Roman Puczynski, who served six long terms of political apprenticeship in the Washington minor leagues of the U.S. House of Representatives.
+A favorite story about Chicago politics involves Roman Puczinsky, who served six long terms of political apprenticeship in the Washington minor leagues of the U.S. House of Representatives.

 That's interesting.

-The House of Representatives minor leagues to the Chicago.
+The House of Representatives is minor leagues to the Chicago.

 Don't you love that?

-The House of Representative Minor Leagues of the House of Representatives before the Windy City's vaunted Democrat political machine allowed him to step up and serve in a city council.
+The House of Representatives, minor leagues of the House of Representatives, before the windy city's vaunted Democrat political machine allowed him to step up and serve on a city council.

-Late Puczynski served for 18 years as a loyal operative assigned to the 41st ward, 41st out of 50.
+Late Puchinsky served for 18 years as a loyal operative assigned to the 41st ward, 41st out of 50.

-Oh, sorry, it's always useful for Chicago Palls to have White House connections, if, say, they'd like to dispatch somebody famous to fly off to Copenhagen to lobby the International Olympic Committee for their city's 2016 summer film.
+It's always useful for Chicago Pauls to have White House connections if, say, they'd like to dispatch somebody famous to fly off to Copenhagen to lobby the International Olympic Committee for their city's 2016 summer film.

 Did you know that?